CellProfiler/tutorials/Instructions_for_adding_tutorials.md

     1. Add the files to a folder with a descriptive name (no spaces)
     2. Zip the folder (on mac, right click > Compress...)
     3. Add the .zip file to google drive in the `Outreach` > `Workshops_Webinars_Tutorials` folder on the shared g drive
-    4. Create a short link to these materials using https://broad.io/admin/golinks/add and include in the tutorial instructions that the images are available at that link.
+    4. Make sure the folder is public and copy the link to share the folder to use for the download link later.

 2. Make a PR adding the folder of materials to the tutorial repo.
 In addition to the materials, please also
     1) write a short description of the tutorial to add to the readme and